K-Coconut/MCPBenchmark/README.md

 * Ubuntu 18.04.6 LTS, gcc version 7.5.0

 ### Build
-We recommend that creating a new Anaconda environment for each python-based project, and download all the requirements with conda.
-Also, some projects provide a Docker file to build up a container to execute the programs.
+We recommend creating a new Anaconda environment for each Python-based project and downloading all the requirements with conda.
+Additionally, some projects provide a Docker file to build a container for executing the programs.
 Please refer to the instructions under each subdirectory to build the projects.

 ## 1. Preprocessing
 ### Datasets
-We perform an extensive experiment over a wide range of datasets including real graphs of different scale.
-We also try to train and test RL4IM, Geometric-QN on synthetic graphs, these synthetic datasets are generated through scripts and stored in their subdirectories.
+We performed extensive experiments on a wide range of datasets, including real graphs of different scales.
+We also trained and tested RL4IM and Geometric-QN on synthetic graphs, which were generated through scripts under their respective subdirectories.

-Download all real-world datasets and then process them into the edges files with the script.
+Download all real-world datasets and then process them into edge files using the provided script.

 #### Real datasets
 ```
 bash download_datasets.sh
 ```
-#### synthetic datasets.
+#### synthetic datasets
 Follow instructions in README under RL4IM and Geometric-QN to generate synthetic datasets.

 ### Preprocess for specific Task